yabinmeng/nosqlbench-build-docs/site/content/workloads_101/02_yaml_org.md

 schema, rampup, and the main steps in your testing workflow.
 These steps in a typical testing workflow are controlled by tags as described below.

-**NOTE:**
-The step names described below have been adopted as a convention within the built-in workloads templates.
+👉 The step names described below have been adopted as a convention within the built-in workloads templates.
 It is strongly advised that new workload templates use the same naming scheme so that they are easier to re-use..